Project List

 40% of respondents

-expressed dissatisfaction with the tab system.
-Because Path@Penn only supports a single active tab, students must backtrack repeatedly to return to their course cart—slowing down the process.
+expressed dissatisfaction with the tab system by rating it 1 out of 5 on a usability scale from most usable (5) to least (1).
+Because Path@Penn only supports a single active tab, students must backtrack repeatedly to return to their course cart, slowing down the course registration process.

 Additional Findings:

-• The “degree audit” feature emerged as a source of confusion, mentioned in 9 out of 20 responses.
+• The Degree Audit feature emerged as a source of confusion, mentioned in 9 of 20 responses.

-• Users tended to either click "search & register" or "add/drop courses," but not both.
+• Users often clicked either Search & Register or Add/Drop Courses, but not both.

-• Users found the two "submit" schedule buttons redundant.
+• Users considered the two "Submit Schedule” buttons redundant.

 Overall, students agreed that registration could be faster and less stressful if the system: